Why Do I Have Hair on My Stomach?

 When to Speak to a Doctor

 It might be worth speaking to your doctor if excess hair growth starts to interfere with your life or begins to have a negative impact on your self-esteem.
-If excess hair growth on the stomach stops you from enjoying time outdoors with friends, has an impact on your relationship or effects your well-being then your doctor might be able to help.
+If excess hair growth on the stomach stops you from enjoying time outdoors with friends, has an impact on your relationship or affects your well-being, then your doctor might be able to help.

 The process of diagnosis begins with a medical history and physical examination.
 The help diagnose hirsutism, doctors may also use a scoring scale known as the Ferriman-Gallwey visual scale.
 It is the most commonly used grading system amongst doctors that aids in the diagnosis of hirsutism.
 From the start, is important to determine if it is a true case of hirsutism that a women has or just a few isolated areas of excessive hair.

 The Ferriman-Gallway scale highlights different patterns of hair growth in nine areas of the body.
 It assigns a score from ‘0’ (absence of hair) to ‘4’ (extensive hair growth).
 In women without hirsutism or normal hair growth, the score is typically under 8.
 The scale can be viewed for free online.
 It may help to shed some light on what the medical and visual definition of hirsutism entails.

 Depending on the findings of the history and physical examination, the doctor may decide to run a number of diagnostic tests.
 This can include a blood test, ultrasound scan, CT scan or MRI.
 Not all cases of excess hair growth are caused by a medical condition.
 As mentioned above, family history and genetics also play a role.
 In this case, doctors will use the tests to rule out anything more serious.

 In cases where diagnostic test are run, in about 10% to 15% of women suffering from hirsutism, all the tests will come back with a normal result.
 If so, a diagnosis of “idiopathic hirsutism” is usually made.